ipatch/chrisrjones_web/README.md

   ```

 3. if using fish shell, setup `rvm.fish` from dotfiles repo
-4. if working locally on an arch linux box, install postgres
+4. if working locally with a arch linux box, install postgres

   4a. post postgres setup steps